 Gadoteridol (By injection)

-This medicine is a gadolinium-based contrast agent (GBCA) that is used to help create a clear picture of the body during magnetic resonance imaging (MRI) scans.
+This medicine is a gadolinium-based contrast agent (GBCA) that is used to help create a clear picture of the brain, head, or neck during magnetic resonance imaging (MRI) scans.

 ProhanceThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive this medicine if you had an allergic reaction to gadoteridol.
+You should not receive it if you had an allergic reaction to gadoteridol.

 How to Use This Medicine: